Bogdan-Mihai-Pacioianu/Bogdan-Mihai-Pacioianu/README.md

-- 👋 Hi, I’m @Bogdan-Mihai-Pacioianu
+👋 Hi, I'm Bogdan-Mihai Pacioianu.

-- 👀 I’m interested in data engineering and big data technologies.
+Expertise Domain: Data Engineering and Big Data Technologies.

-- 🌱 I’m currently learning advanced techniques in data processing and analysis using Azure, Databricks, and PySpark.
+Core Competencies: Proficient in advanced techniques for data processing and analysis, utilizing platforms such as Azure, Databricks, and PySpark.

-- 💞️ I’m looking to collaborate or work in a team to evolve my skills and contribute to impactful projects.
-- 📫 How to reach me: email: bogdanmihai.pacio@icloud.com
+Contact: You can reach me via email at: bogdanmihai.pacio@icloud.com

-- 😄 Pronouns: he
+Pronouns: He/Him

-- ⚡ Fun fact: I enjoy solving challenging data problems and love exploring new tools and methodologies in data engineering.
+Interests: I am passionate about solving complex data challenges and actively exploring new tools and methodologies in the field of Data Engineering.

-Languages and Tools:
+🛠️ Languages and Tools
-- Languages: Python, SQL, Java
+Languages: Python, SQL, Java

-- Tools and Platforms: Full Azure Suite, Databricks, PySpark
+Tools & Platforms: Full Azure Suite, Databricks, PySpark